 **Please note: institutional scholarship funds are limited.
 Meeting the application deadline and fulfilling application requirements does not guarantee an award of scholarship funds.**

-The 2014-2015 OU Common Application for Scholarships deadline has expired.
+The 2015-2016 OU Common Application for Scholarships is now available.
 Please view the OU Scholarship Guide for a complete listing of general/departmental scholarships.
 For additional information on institutional scholarships, contact the HSC Admissions Office or your college's Student Affairs office.

 All students apply by completing the FAFSA.
 Eligible students will be considered each year as long as they remain in good academic standing.
 Funds are awarded on a first-come, first-served basis and typically exhausted by March 1.

 Full-time University of Oklahoma employees who are enrolled in regular coursework at any OU campus are eligible for a tuition benefit that waives partial tuition and several fees.
 Please visit here for more details.

 Graduate and undergraduate applicants must have demonstrated financial need due to a family member who is afflicted with a neurological disease or disorder.
 Applicants should submit documentation of the illness with information regarding how the illness has affected the student financially.

 The application process begins here on the Common OU Scholarship Application.
 Students log in using their HSC user name and password.
 In the "Scholarship Specific Questions" section, responses to questions 5a and 5b are used to determine initial eligibility.

 The Physicians Manpower Training Commission's mission is to enhance medical care in rural and underserved areas by administering scholarship incentive programs for medical and nursing personnel.
 For application and deadline information that is specific to medical students, interns, and residents, to nursing students, and to physician assistant students, please visit www.pmtc.ok.gov or call 405/843-5667.